projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

    :option:`CONFIG_MCE_ON_PSC_WORKAROUND_DISABLED` option could be set for performance.

 .. note::
-   The tips for preempt-RT Linux are mostly applicable to the Linux-based RT OS as well, such as Xenomai.
+   The tips for preempt-RT Linux are mostly applicable to the Linux-based RTOS as well, such as Xenomai.